Login Sign in

 Skip To

-That’s all great news for our furry friends.
-But as the vaccine rollout continues to pick up speed and more states reduce restrictions and open for business, pandemic pets are in for a rude awakening.
-What happens to our dogs and cats when we go back to work, kids go back to school, and we generally begin spending more time away from home?
+So what happens to our dogs and cats when we go back to work, kids go back to school, and we generally begin spending more time away from home?

 Luckily, there are steps pet parents can take to reduce separation anxiety and help their dogs and cats establish healthy, new routines.
-We asked some experts to share tips and strategies to help pets cope with post-pandemic changes.
+We asked some experts to share tips and strategies to help pets cope with big changes.

 Understanding Separation Anxiety in Pets